amateur-dev/avs-microhack/README.md

 ## ZKP Implementation for Operator Bidding

+[A proof-of-concept zk module](./operator/zkp) was implemented usign `gnark` to verify that the bids submitted in response to an audit request are in accordance with the threshold in the request.

-The goal is to allow auditors to submit bids privately, proving they meet the audit criteria without revealing their actual bid amount.
+The goal of using zero knowledge proofs is to allow auditors to submit bids privately, proving they meet the audit criteria without revealing their actual bid amount.
 This is achieved through the use of Zero-Knowledge Proofs (ZKPs) and the involvement of ZKP Reviewers.

+The zero knowledge proof interactions, across the various workflow steps are described below -

 **1. Circuit Design:**

-- A ZKP circuit needs to be designed using a framework like ZoKrates, Circom, or SnarkJS.
 This circuit encapsulates the logic for verifying an auditor's qualifications and bid without disclosing the bid amount itself.

 - **Private Inputs:**
   - **Auditor's Bid:** The actual USDC amount the auditor is bidding.
   - **Auditor's Credentials:** Evidence demonstrating the auditor's experience, qualifications, past audits, etc. (The exact format depends on the chosen criteria).